 So, Russian women from cities and towns could find partners if they moved to villages, where males outnumber females.
 Why don’t they do it?
 Because life there is much worse in standards.
 It’s like moving back to 1950s.

 - The larger is the city, the higher is the disproportion of females to males.
 For instance, Moscow ladies complain they feel there is only 1 bachelor for 10 single girls among 30-year-olds.

 - Guys in regions have a higher propensity to alcohol abuse, since there is not much to do and entertainment is expensive.
-TV and booze are the two accessible options to inject some fun into daily life.
+TV and booze are two accessible options to inject some fun into daily life.
 Earnings in regions are also much lower than in capitals.

-Historical data of men to women dynamics in Russia
+Historical data on gender ratios in Russia

 There is a view that the imbalanced gender demographics of Russia is due to the second world war.
 The historical data shows that it was the case already in 1920s and 1930s and continued throughout the XX century into the first decades of the new millennium.